CS639-Data-Management-for-Data-Science/s25/p4/README.md

 ![Airbyte sources](./images/Airbyte_sources.png)

-**Note**: Your screenshot will include 3 sources unlike this example screenshot.
-We'll be updating this screenshot sometime soon.

 #### Q7: Connect Airbyte to Snowflake to load `trading_books` and `weights_table` (0.5 points)

 Set up another Airbyte connection to Snowflake.
 The relevant documentation should pop up directly in Airbyte.
 Just in case, you can find the documentation [here](https://docs.airbyte.com/integrations/destinations/snowflake?_gl=1*6fqg41*_gcl_aw*R0NMLjE3Mjk1MjI4MTEuQ2owS0NRanc5OWU0QmhEaUFSSXNBSVNFN1BfYWZuTEtHN3BlUWxlbmZXOW14Q0otaXRwWG0zV0xsM1pjeGpjQWt6bE9sQS1oNTFZODE5a2FBc3lIRUFMd193Y0I.*_gcl_au*NzUxMzA5NTcyLjE3MjkwMDUxMzUuMzk0OTIyMjM4LjE3MzAzMTIyMDEuMTczMDMxMjcyMQ..).
 You need to set `Trade_id` in `trading_books` and `Region` in `weights_table` as the primary keys.